ai2cm/fv3net/workflows/prognostic_run_diags/README.md

 # Prognostic run reports

-This folder contains a workflow for saving prognostic run metrics to netCDF files and then uploading this report to a public bucket.
+This folder contains a workflow for saving prognostic run metrics to netCDF files and then uploading [this report][1] to a public bucket.
 Here is the structure of this directory:

 	├── README.md